-Winter dogsledding in Ilulissat by UNESCO site Ilulissat Icefiord
+Winter dogsledding by the UNESCO site Ilulissat Icefiord

 Ever dreamt about dogsledding in Greenland?
-Fulfill your dream on this 8 day trip to Ilulissat with 4 days out on the dogsled.
+Fulfil your dream on this 8 day trip to Kangerlussuaq and Ilulissat with 2 days out on the dogsled.

 The silence is overwhelming, and the horizon never seems to end.
 The white surface is covered with a new topping of snow and the sun shines from a cloudless blue sky.
 The frost bites the cheeks and the dogs are eager to get going.
 The air is full of expectation.
 On the command of the driver the sled takes off.
 You are being pushed back.
 The speed surprises you as well as the significant smell from the dogs…

 You will spend the first two days in Kangerlussuaq, which is the only place in Greenland where you can both see and stand on the infamous Ice Cap.
 This white ice desert is an impressive experience and the tour is led by an informative guide.
 Large flocks of musk oxen and reindeer are another typical feature of the Kangerlussuaquan landscape, and if you are lucky you might get to see some of these Arctic animals in their natural habitat.